-"A lot of people act like we owe them something just because they win a tournament," says Bruce Stanton, director of public relations for PRADCO.
+"A lot of people act as if we owe them something just because they win a tournament," says Bruce Stanton, public relations director for PRADCO.
 "Not to sound blunt, but fishermen are a dime a dozen.
-Sponsorship relations are not about what a company can do for a fisherman anymore, they are about what a fisherman can do for a company."
+Sponsorship relations are not about what a company can do for a fisherman anymore; they are about what a fisherman can do for a company."

-Blaukat recommends a different approach to anglers who are new to the sponsorship business.
-He suggests spending time pursuing a few companies with a sincere commitment for the long term rather than soliciting dozens of companies for a here today, gone tomorrow deal.
+Blaukat recommends a different approach to anglers new to the sponsorship business.
+He suggests pursuing a few companies with a sincere commitment for the long term rather than soliciting dozens of companies for a here today, gone tomorrow deal.

-"First and foremost, know a company's product and believe in it before you go knocking on the door.
-Many guys could not even tell you the product line of the company they are soliciting," Blaukat says.
+"Know a company's product and believe in it before you knock on the door.
+Many guys could not even tell you the company's product line they are soliciting," Blaukat says.

-Schultz agrees, "It humors me to see anglers running booth to booth at sport shows giving reps the same pitch with their hands out.
+Schultz agrees, "It humors me to see anglers running booth to booth at sports shows, giving reps the same pitch with their hands out.
 These reps eat dinner together at night.
 They know who these guys are and what they are up to."

-Finally Schad asks that anglers be realistic about what they are asking for.
-"Some guys say, 'I just won a tournament so I want a free boat and motor.'
-Put in perspective what you are asking for versus what the company is going to derive from that investment."
+Finally, Schad asks that anglers be realistic about their requests.
+"Some guys say, 'I just won a tournament, so I want a free boat and motor.'
+Put what you are asking for in perspective versus what the company will derive from that investment."

 Setting Yourself Apart